 Some clients require an out-of-hours contact person in case of emergency; sadly this is a frequent occurrence.
 We have set up a rota system, which will ensure someone is available to deal with matters after 5.30pm weekdays and throughout the weekend.
 We reserve the right to charge our prevailing “crisis management” rate for this service and the right not to represent businesses in which a serious ethical failing could contaminate our own reputation.

 We are often asked to conduct stakeholder relations activity to help decision makers understand the proposals, products or services of our clients.
 This is not our core work, but when undertaken follows all the relevant rules to ensure an open and ethical representation of our client.
+We are registered with the Registrar of Consultant Lobbyists and make public disclosures when required.
 We abide by the CIPR's 10 Professional behaviours you should expect from lobbyists.
 Professionals in any context should serve the public interest ahead of their clients or employers.
 Lobbyists should act with integrity and be ethical and transparent.
 Each of the behaviours below is relevant under the CIPR’s Code of Conduct:

 1. Professional lobbyists tell you who they are and whom they represent – including the nature of their client’s or employer’s interests.